DataDog/documentation/content/en/serverless/installation/nodejs.md

 4. Set the environment variable `DD_FLUSH_TO_LOG` to `true`.
 5. Optionally add a `service` and `env` tag with appropriate values to your function.

-### Subscribe the Datadog Forwarder to the Log Groups
+### Subscribe the Datadog Forwarder to the log groups

 You need to subscribe the Datadog Forwarder Lambda function to each of your functions' log groups in order to send metrics, traces, and logs to Datadog.